Health Risks & How to Protect Your Englewood, FL Home

 Why regular HVAC maintenance is critical in Southwest Florida

-Why Mold Thrives in Florida AC Systems
+Why Organic Growth Thrives in Florida AC Systems

 • Evaporator Coils – In an air conditioner, the evaporator coil sits inside the indoor unit (air handler or furnace) where it absorbs heat from the air, while the condenser coil sits in the outdoor unit where it releases that heat outside.
 Together, they keep your home cool by moving heat out of the house.
 The coils cool warm air, causing condensation.
-If moisture isn’t drained properly, mold and bacteria grow on the coils, spreading spores into your home.
+If moisture isn’t drained properly, organic growth and bacteria grow on the coils, spreading spores into your home.

-• Drain Pans & Condensate Lines – Clogged or improperly sloped drain lines cause standing water, leading to black mold (Stachybotrys)—one of the most toxic types.
+• Drain Pans & Condensate Lines – Clogged or improperly sloped drain lines cause standing water, leading to black organic growth (Stachybotrys)—one of the most toxic types.
 The drain pan sits directly under the indoor evaporator coil to catch moisture that drips off during cooling, while the condensate line connects to the pan and runs outside the home to safely drain that water away.

-• Air Filters – Dirty, damp filters trap mold spores and circulate them when the AC runs.
+• Air Filters – Dirty, damp filters trap organic growth spores and circulate them when the AC runs.
 If your air filter looks gray, dusty, or clogged with debris, or if you notice reduced airflow, more dust around the home, or a musty smell when the system runs, it’s a clear sign the filter needs changing.

-• Insulation & Ductwork Gaps – Poorly sealed ducts allow humid outdoor air to enter, promoting mold growth inside walls.
+• Insulation & Ductwork Gaps – Poorly sealed ducts allow humid outdoor air to enter, promoting organic growth inside walls.
 Visibly, insulation and ductwork gaps can appear as loose, torn, or missing insulation around the ducts, or as cracks, separations, or holes where sections of ductwork connect, sometimes showing dust buildup around the gaps from escaping air.

 After hurricanes or heavy storms (like those we see in Englewood and North Port), flooding and power outages can lead to: